 In the continually evolving landscape of customer experience (CX) management, contact centre managers and leaders face the critical decision of whether to use single-skilled or multi-skilled agents.
 This choice significantly impacts training costs, operational efficiency, customer satisfaction, team size, and service quality.

 After weighing the pros and cons, we firmly advocate for multi-skilling customer service agents.
 This approach not only enhances operational efficiency but also significantly boosts customer satisfaction.
-Below I explain why.
+Below we explain why.

 DAPConsultancy.co.uk